Future Designers • June 26 to August 14, 2026 • Fridays

 Purpose

-To transition from big historical ideas into modern app design and to show children that digital tools exist to solve specific problems for specific people.
+To move from big historical ideas into modern app design—showing that digital tools exist to solve real problems for real people—and to practice finding creative solutions through app design.

 Class summary